Potty Training Boys in only 3 Days – Tips, Tales and Takes

 Everything aligned for three days of pretty much being stuck in the house.

-Like I said, we used a three day boot camp that a friend had shared with us and now without further build up, direct stories from that weekend that I first chronicled on the now defunct Diaper Games.
+As I said, we used a three-day boot camp that a friend had shared with us and now, without further build-up, direct stories from that weekend that I first chronicled on the now-defunct Diaper Games.

 The following was originally republished on January 9, 2013 and has been updated slightly.